Lucent Technologies: History

 In May 2000, Lucent received the Shingo Prize for Excellence in Manufacturing at the Mount Olive, New Jersey Product Realization Center.

 In May and December 2001 there were merger discussions between Lucent and Alcatel, which would have seen Lucent acquired at its current market price without a premium; the newly combined entity would have been headquartered in Murray Hill.
 However, these negotiations collapsed when Schacht insisted on an equal 7–7 split of the merged company's board of directors, while Alcatel chief executive officer Serge Tchuruk wanted 8 of the 14 board seats for Alcatel due to it being in a stronger position.
 The failure of the merger talks caused Lucent's share price to collapse, and by October 2002 the stock price had bottomed at 55 cents per share.

 In August 2001, certain Lucent Technologies manufacturing assets in Oklahoma City, Oklahoma and Columbus, Ohio were signed into a five-year supply agreement by Celestica and positioned it as a lead electronics manufacturing services provider for Lucent’s North American wireless networking systems, access, and switching products.
 With this supply agreement, Lucent became one of the top three customers with over 10% of the revenue for Celestica in 2001, IBM and Sun Microsystems were the other customers in this Celestica revenue segment.
 The Lucent deal earned $570 million in cash from Celestica and possible value of up to $10 billion for the electronics manufacturing service contractor.
 Lucent's operational strategy was to continue developing networking systems, instead of manufacturing with this partnership with Celestica.

-On January 7, 2002, Patricia Russo, formerly Lucent's EVP of the Corporate Office who then left for Eastman Kodak to serve as COO, was named permanent chairman and CEO of Lucent, succeeding Schacht who remained on the board of directors.
+On January 7, 2002, Patricia Russo, formerly Lucent's EVP of the Corporate Office who then left for Eastman Kodak as COO, was named permanent chairman and CEO of Lucent, succeeding Schacht who remained on the board of directors.

 Lucent was reduced to 30,500 employees, down from about 165,000 employees at its zenith.
 The layoffs of so many experienced employees meant that the company was in a weakened position and unable to re-establish itself when the market recovered in 2003.
 By early 2003, Lucent's market value was $15.6 billion (which includes $6.8 billion of current value for two companies that Lucent had recently spun off, Avaya and Agere Systems), making the shares worth around $2.13, a far cry from its dotcom bubble peak of around $84, when Lucent was worth $258 billion.